yyc-git/GiantessPlay-Mod/README.md

 **Develop Your Own Mod**

 1. Add your mod project to the `mods/` folder.
 You can refer to the existing mod projects in that folder.
-2. After adding the mod project, you can run `yarn bootstrap` in the root directory to install its required npm dependencies.
+2. After adding the mod project, you can run `npm run bootstrap` in the root directory to install its required npm dependencies.

 ## Test Mods

 1. Fill in the `mod` field in `package.json` and set `isPublic` to `false` so that it is only usable in Debug Mode.
-2. In the root directory of the mod project, run `yarn webpack && yarn publish_mod` to bundle the files and publish the mod.
+2. In the root directory of the mod project, run `npm run webpack && npm run publish_mod` to bundle the files and publish the mod.
 3. Click [Enter](https://gts-play.cn?mod) to enter the game (Debug Mode).
 4. In Mods -> Mod Store, subscribe to the published mod.
 5. Enter a game scene to test the mod.